 “We have over one hundred acres of parkland at Skelwith Fold, and the red squirrels can be very well concealed when the trees have all their foliage,” said Henry.

-“But after taking specialist advice earlier this year, we have been using a special seed blend which includes oil of anise – and moving the feeders closer to the margins of the wood.
+“But after taking specialist advice earlier this year, we have been using a special seed blend.
+This includes oil of anise – and moving the feeders closer to the margins of the wood.